-Net position increased \$15,259 during the year ended June 30, 2016 as compared to a decrease of \$199,735 in 2015 and a decrease of \$141,781 in 2014.
+Net position increased \$76,060 during the year ended June 30, 2017 as compared to an increase of \$15,259 in 2016 and a decrease of \$199,735 in 2015.

 Operating revenues consist of bond issuer fees and other income.
-Fees earned by the Bank totaled \$179,000, \$179,240 and \$224,000 for the years ended June 30, 2016, 2015 and 2014, respectively.
+Fees earned by the Bank totaled \$445,000, \$179,000 and \$179,240 for the years ended June 30, 2017, 2016 and 2015, respectively.
 Fees earned depend upon the level of participation in the various finance programs provided through the Bank.
 The level of participation by governmental units varies from year to year and is affected by various economic factors.

-Operating expenses totaled \$391,446 in 2016 as compared to \$426,954 in 2015.
-Operating expenses were \$443,855 for 2014.
+Operating expenses totaled \$551,732 in 2017 as compared to \$391,446 in 2016.
+Operating expenses were \$426,954 for 2015.
 The Bank's office facilities and administrative support are provided by the Mississippi Business Finance Corporation ("MBFC"), a related party.
-Administrative fees charged by MBFC for these services totaled \$300,000 in 2016, 2015 and 2014.
+Administrative fees charged by MBFC for these services totaled \$500,000 in 2017 and \$300,000 in 2016 and 2015.

-Nonoperating revenue for fiscal years 2016, 2015 and 2014 includes net earnings on investments.
-The net earnings for fiscal years 2016, 2015 and 2014 totaled \$70,205, \$47,979, and \$78,074 respectively.
+Nonoperating revenue for fiscal years 2017, 2016 and 2015 includes net earnings on investments.
+The net earnings for fiscal years 2017, 2016 and 2015 totaled \$14,022, \$70,205, and \$47,979 respectively.
 The differences between years are primarily due to fluctuations in the amounts available for investment and in the yield on the Bank's investments, including adjustments to market value in each respective year.

-During 2016, 2015 and 2014, the Bank recorded nonoperating revenue of \$257,500, \$300,000 and \$300,000, respectively, related to payments received in connection with a purchase-in-lieu of redemption process provided for in the Capital Projects and Equipment Acquisition Program documents.
+During 2017, 2016 and 2015, the Bank recorded nonoperating revenue of \$0, \$257,500 and \$300,000, respectively, related to payments received in connection with a purchase-in-lieu of redemption process provided for in the Capital Projects and Equipment Acquisition Program documents.
 Special obligation bonds were issued by the Bank in 2001 to fund this loan program.
 The program administrator was able to take advantage of current market conditions by reducing the size of the program, while at the same time realizing cash out of the transaction.
 Program bonds were purchased by the program administrator for less than the par amount of the bonds, and the purchased bonds were cancelled.
 Purchases-in-lieu will be used by this program when sufficient funds from loan principal repayments are available, when bonds are available for purchase and when the economics of the deal will produce cash.

 Nonoperating expenses consist of an income allocation to MBFC.
-These expenses totaled \$100,000 in the year ended 2016 and \$300,000 for the years ended June 30, 2015 and 2014.
+There was not an income allocation to MBFC in the year ended 2017.
+These expenses totaled \$100,000 in the year ended 2016 and \$300,000 for the year ended 2015.
 The amount of any income allocation is determined by the Board of Directors of MDB.